alidcastano/alidcastano-jekyll/_inner-library/bookshelf/calNewport-SoGood.md

 # $$ law of financial viability

 ==

+Need to be good at something before you can expect a good job--rare and valuable demand each other.

 Don't embrace control without capital, be good at what you do first (before you make bid for control make sure you have career capital to back you up)